JLARC is now recruiting

 • Oversee external consultants, including actuarial and investment experts, when specialized expertise is needed;

-• Produce up to six oversight reports annually; and
+• Produce multiple oversight reports annually; and

 • Make regular presentations to the Commission, standing committees of the General Assembly, and agency boards and key officials.